ism-dme/Original-Score-Order/README.md

 # Original Score Order of KV 165

-This repository contains the MEI encoding of the [Exsultate, jubilate](https://kv.mozarteum.at/de/work/exsultate-jubilate-2625), KV 165 (first and fourth movements) by W. A. Mozart and a transformation tool that changes the score order.
+This repository contains the MEI encoding of the motet [Exsultate, jubilate](https://kv.mozarteum.at/de/work/exsultate-jubilate-2625), KV 165 (first and fourth movements) by W. A. Mozart and a transformation tool that changes the score order.
 The encodings and the tool were developed in the context of the [Digital Mozart Edition](dme.mozarteum.at) (DME), a long-term research and editing project of the International Mozarteum Foundation (Salzburg, Austria) and the Packard Humanities Institute (Los Altos, USA).

 - [Introduction](#introduction)